kube-reporting/metering-operator/Documentation/writing-custom-queries.md

 Now that we have our ***REMOVED***nal query, the time has come to put it into a [ReportGenerationQuery][reportgenerationqueries] resource.

-The basic things you need to know when creating a `ReportGenerationQuery` is the query your going to use, the schema for that query, and the `ReportDataSources` or `ReportGenerationQueries` your query depends on.
+The basic things you need to know when creating a `ReportGenerationQuery` is the query you're going to use, the schema for that query, and the `ReportDataSources` or `ReportGenerationQueries` your query depends on.

 For our example, we will add the `unready-deployment-replicas` `ReportDataSources` to the `spec.ReportDataSource`, and we'll add the query to `spec.query`.
 The schema, is de***REMOVED***ned in the `spec.columns` ***REMOVED***eld and is basically a list of the columns from the `SELECT` query and their SQL data types.